-If you want your baby or child to have healthy teeth but are worried about the effects of too much fluoride, this article should answer all your questions.
+If you want to provide the best dental care for your baby or child but are worried about the effects of too much fluoride, this article should answer all your questions.
 We'll explain what dental fluorosis is, what causes it, and how you can identify it.
 We also go over some possible treatments and ways to prevent white spots on teeth from excess fluoride consumption.

 Table of contents

 - 5 Dental fluorosis treatment in the UK

 - 6 How to reduce the risk of excess fluoride consumption

 Dental fluorosis is an abnormality of the teeth caused by excessive fluoride intake.
 It occurs when too much fluoride is consumed while the teeth are developing in childhood, and it permanently affects the teeth in question.
 Fluorosis can affect the appearance of the teeth in a number of ways, depending on its severity.
 Symptoms include:

 - Cloudy white lines, spots, or marks on teeth